Want smart kids?

 How much do they need?

-As with adults, fish is the preferred source of omega-3s, however, it can be difficult to get children to eat certain foods, and fish often fits into this category.
-At present milk and yoghurt products are the primary focus of omega-3 fortification, and these also come packaged with protein and calcium needed for growth and development.
-Vaalia has a yoghurt for infants, a yoghurt for toddlers and one for school-aged children.
-There is also Dairy Farmers Kids' Milk.
-Because there is no set dose for children beyond the NRVs, it is difficult to say whether the amount found in these products will have any therapeutic benefit.
+Milk and yoghurt products are the primary focus of omega-3 fortification, and these also come packaged with other goodies like protein and calcium.
+But because there is no set dose for children beyond the NRVs, it's difficult to say whether the amount found in these products will have any therapeutic benefit.